dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 a `Sign` block.

 >[!CAUTION]
->this block is <i>very</i> dangerous, because it could store malicious script, malicious link, OOM bomb, bad ASCII arts and bad words. don't get it from untrusted sources.
+>this block is <i>very</i> dangerous, because it could store malicious script, malicious link, OOM bomb, bad ASCII arts and bad words. don't touch it from untrusted sources, or random multiplayer.

 ___